yunhygkim/dcshell/README.md

 ## Instructions

-* To compile the provided code, please type the commands below in the "cshell" folder, the root directory:
+* To compile the provided code, please type the commands below in the "cshell" directory:

 		$ chmod +x gen.sh
 		$ ./gen.sh

 	The provided code can be compiled using the script file, "gen.sh" and create a "cshell" file linked to the execution file.

-* To run the provided code, please type the command below in the "cshell" folder, the root dirctory:
+* To run the provided code, please type the command below in the "cshell" directory, the root dirctory:

 		$ ./cshell <model_1.obj> <model_2.obj> ... <model_n.obj>

 	**NOTE**: Before run the the code, you need to segment a model if you want try to get disjoint convex objects of a model.

 	This program takes one or more OBJ files.
-You can try some examples under the "models" folder.
+You can try some examples under the "cshell/models" directory.

 * To create figures or tables or plots our paper contains, please consult the detailed description in the the [wiki page](https://github.com/yunhkim/dcshell/wiki).